gcobos/diy-cnc/README.md

 Also includes the model assembled with sources, and the spreadsheet of measurements (included also inside cnc-pieces.FCStd)

-The machine's volume by default is 300x300x300, resulting in a working area of around 193 x 136 x 50mm.
+This machine's outer volume by is around 300x300x250, resulting in a working area of around 210 x 140 x 50mm.
 Just modifying the WorkingVolume values in the spreadsheet modifies on the fly the machine, although it's important then to re-check every measurement so that it makes sense.

 ## Assembled design